adkelley/javascript-to-purescript/tut19/README.md

 > pure (+) `apply` (pure 2) `apply` (pure 3) :: Box Int
 Box 5
 ```
-The `apply` method, from PureScript's [Control.Apply](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Control.Apply) module, maps a function over multiple functor arguments.
-The `pure` method, from the [Control.Applicative](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Control.Applicative) module, lifted our function `(+)` and the values `2`, and `3` into our `Box` constructor.
-Note, we could have assigned these functor arguments to `Box` directly (e.g., `Box (+)`).
-However, in production code, I prefer using `pure` in case I decide to change the name of the type constructor later on.
-This way it's a simple name change to one or more arguments in a function's type declaration, avoiding error-prone edits within the body of the function.
+The `pure` method, from the [Control.Applicative](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Control.Applicative) module, lifted our addition function `(+)` and the values `2`, and `3` into our `Box` constructor.
+The `apply` method, from PureScript's [Control.Apply](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Control.Apply) module, maps `Box (+)` over the arguments `Box 2` and `Box 3` to calcuate and return `Box 5`.
+Note, we could have assigned these functor arguments to `Box` directly (e.g., `Box (+)`) without using `pure`.
+However, in production code, I prefer to use it in case I decide to change the name of the type constructor later on.
+This way it's a simple name change to one or more arguments in a function's type declaration, avoiding error-prone edits to arguments within the body of the function.
 We also learned that there's an infix operator for `apply`, namely `<*>`:

 ```haskell
 > pure (+) <*> (pure 2) <*> (pure 3) :: Box Int
 Box 5
 ```
-There are helper methods `lift2`, `lift3`, `lift4`, etc. that help to shorten our code even further.
+Also, there are helper methods `lift2`, `lift3`, `lift4`, etc., that help to shorten our code even further.
 The number in the name of these methods represents the number of functorial arguments to the function.
 For example:

 ```haskell
 > lift2 (+) (pure 2) (pure 3) :: Box Int